AdobeDocs/commerce-testing/src/pages/guide/integration/index.md

 <const name="TESTS_CLEANUP" value="enabled"/>
 ```

-If this constant is set to `enabled`, the integration test framework cleans the test database and reinstalls Magento on every test run.
+If this constant is set to `enabled`, the integration test framework cleans the test database and reinstalls Commerce on every test run.
 This way, any new modules will be automatically picked up and any artifacts left behind by previous test runs will be removed.
-It also causes the test framework to flush the test Magento configuration, the [cache](https://glossary.magento.com/cache), and the code generation before executing any tests.
+It also causes the test framework to flush the test configuration, the [cache](https://glossary.magento.com/cache), and the code generation before executing any tests.

-The downside of setting `TEST_CLEANUP` to `enabled` is that the reinstallation of Magento takes time; the exact time depends on the host you are using to run the integration tests and the Magento version.
+The downside of setting `TEST_CLEANUP` to `enabled` is that the reinstallation of Commerce takes time; the exact time depends on the host you are using to run the integration tests and the Commerce version.

 During the development of new integration tests, where only a subset of the tests is executed repeatedly, that overhead of setting up a fresh execution environment for each run quickly becomes a burden.